Borate Treated Wood Stops Rot & Termites

 A major boron mine has been located in the United States since the 1800's.
 It's in California.

-The positive properties of boron and borate wood treatments have been known for some time, it just has never caught on.
+The positive properties of boron and borate wood have been known for some time, it just has never caught on.
+Borate treated wood is one of the best DIY termite treatments you can do, especially in new construction.

 This also means that water can extract the protection!
 Thus, if you pre-treat wood with borate chemicals at a factory and they get wet, there may be a loss of protection.
 Get the wood really wet, and the borates can completely leave the wood.